David Headley: Post-9/11 activities

-Mumbai plot
+26/11 (Mumbai plot)

 Name change and ISI recruitment

-By 2005, Gilani's training had advanced to the point where he wanted to fight in Kashmir.
-Instead, Gilani was referred to Sajid Mir, LeT's foreign recruiter.
-Under Mir's direction, Gilani went to Philadelphia and legally changed his name to David Coleman Headley, taking his mother's surname.
+By 2005, Headley's training had advanced to the point where he wanted to fight in Kashmir.
+Instead, Headley was referred to Sajid Mir, LeT's foreign recruiter.
+Under Mir's direction, Headley went to Philadelphia and legally changed his name to David Coleman Headley, taking his mother's surname.
 Even though Pennsylvania law requires a background check for name changes, state officials apparently did not uncover Headley's previous drug convictions.
-The name change would make it easier for Headley to hide his Pakistani ancestry and pass as a Westerner, leading anyone he encountered to assume he was a tourist.
+The name change would make it easier for Headley to hide his Pakistani ancestry from Indian authorities, who have strict entry requirements for those of Pakistani descent.

 In January 2006, Headley established ties with Adbur Rehman Hashim "Pasha" Syed, a retired Pakistan Army major and LeT militant, who put him in touch with Major Iqbal, a mysterious figure who is believed to have coordinated LeT activity through his capacity as an ISI officer.
 Under sworn testimony, Headley recalled meeting Iqbal and his superior, a Pakistani colonel, in a safe house.
 Iqbal and Mir reportedly became Headley's ISI handlers and oversaw his training in espionage techniques in preparation for a reconnaissance mission to Mumbai; he met with Iqbal and Mir separately so that the ISI could maintain plausible deniability.
-In February, Headley was again detained by border inspectors at John F. Kennedy International Airport after returning from Pakistan, and was again released.
+In February, Headley was again detained by border inspectors at New York's John F. Kennedy International Airport after returning from Pakistan, and was again released.
 That month, he contacted his former DEA handler for the final time.

-In 2007, Headley met a Moroccan medical student in Lahore named Faiza Outalha, eventually marrying her as his third wife; unlike his second wife, Outalha reportedly knew that Headley was already married and approved of the potential arrangement.
-However, their relationship was strained due to Outalha's progressive views and Headley's unflinching religious conservatism.
-One reported point of contention was Headley's demand that Outalha wear traditional Muslim clothing for women.
-In December 2007, Outalha filed assault charges against Headley after getting into an altercation with his servant outside of their house in Lahore.
-After spending eight days in jail, Headley was reportedly released after Iqbal intervened.